sesh/django-tdd/slides/index.md

 ---

-Move our view into it's own app
+Move our view into its own app

 ---